abhay-dandge/Accuknox-DevOps-Trainee-Practical-Assessment/Problem Statement 1/Kubernetes-Deployment/README.md

-# Wisecow Kubernetes Deployment with TLS
+# Wisecow Kubernetes Deployment Guide (TLS Enabled)

-## Project Overview

-This project demonstrates the **containerization and deployment of the Wisecow application into a Kubernetes cluster** with **secure TLS communication**.
+This guide explains how to deploy the **Wisecow application on Kubernetes with TLS enabled**.

-The objective is to implement modern **DevOps practices**, including containerization, Kubernetes deployment, and secure HTTPS access.
+All required Kubernetes manifests (**deployment.yaml, service.yaml, ingress.yaml**) are already available in this repository.

-The application runs on **port 4499** inside the container and is exposed to users through **Kubernetes Service and Ingress with TLS encryption**.
+The Wisecow application runs on **port 4499** inside the container.

 ---